AlexsLemonade/OpenScPCA-analysis/docs/index.md

 :material-rocket-launch:{ .lg .middle }
 **Develop skills and gain experience**

-Build your analysis portfolio, develop transferable skills in big data analysis, and gain experience working collaboratively in a large code base.
+Build your analysis portfolio, develop transferable skills in big data analysis, and gain experience working collaboratively in a large codebase.

 :material-shape-plus:{ .lg .middle }
 **Contribute to impactful research**